mcpt/mcpt.github.io/_cpt/data-structures/deque.md

 # Introduction
 The following is a diagram of a deque (pronounced "deck").
 It is depicted as a linear structure.
 <img class="figure" src="/assets/cpt/diagrams/deque.png">

-Elements can be inserted and removed from the front and back (sometimes called top and bottom) as shown above.
+Elements can be inserted and removed from the front and back as shown above.

 # Operations
 Because a deque supports the same operations as stacks and queues, the deque can always be used in any situation where a stack and queue are applicable.